 You will be able to stop using crutches within the first 10 to 14 days.
 Note - some patients have been advised to use crutches for longer and you should follow the advice of your health care provider after surgery.
 The straight leg raise will allow your leg to be strong enough to eventually do squats and lunges with your body weight.

 Right after knee or hip surgery you will not be able to lift your own leg due to pain, swelling and weakness.
+For more information on relieving and reducing pain after surgery, check out this blog here.
 The isometric quad contractions (meaning contracting your quads without lifting your leg) are the first step.
 Once you can do isometrics you progress to the straight leg raise, but ONLY if you can do them without letting your knee bend as you lift your leg.
 If you do the straight leg raise and allow your knee to bend you will put undue stress on your new ACL graft.
 So start the straight leg raise only when you can do them without letting your knee bend.

 For all the detailed exercise videos after ACL surgery use our ACL, total knee replacement and total hip replacement app - Curovate.
 Find the links below!